Senko Rašić

 Throughout this, he introduces and uses tools like PyTorch (library for writing neural networks), and Jupyter Notebook, and Google Collab.
 Importantly, he first introduces and implements a concept manually, and only later switches to a PyTorch API that provides the same thing.

-The only part where things look a bit rushed is the (currently) last – GPT.
+The only part where things look a bit rushed is the (currently) last – “Let's build GPT from scratch”.
 There's so much ground to cover there that Andrej skips over some parts (like the Adam optimization algorithm) and quickly goes over the others (self-attention, cross-attention).

 Overall a great guide.
 You only need to know the basics of Python, not be afraid of math (the heaviest of which is matrix multiplication which is spelled out), and do the excercises (code along the videos) without skipping the videos that don't seem exciting.